QuantEcon/lecture-source-py/source/rst/additive_functionals.rst

 with an initial condition for :math:`y_0`.

-While :eq:`ftaf` is not a first order system like :eq:`old1_additive_functionals`, we know that it can be mapped  into a first order system
+While :eq:`ftaf` is not a first order system like :eq:`old1_additive_functionals`, we know that it can be mapped  into a first order system.

-* for an example of such a mapping, see :ref:`this example <lss_sode>`
+* For an example of such a mapping, see :ref:`this example <lss_sode>`.

 In fact, this whole model can be mapped into the additive functional system definition in :eq:`old1_additive_functionals` -- :eq:`old2_additive_functionals`  by appropriate selection of the matrices :math:`A, B, D, F`.